dkhlebn/cryoEM_NLA_project/README.md

 - Assumes CryoSPARC project/workspace are already configured
 - Removes previous working directories before running
 - Intended for controlled benchmarking, not production use

 ---

+## Metrics implementation

+Metric extraction is implemented in `metrics.py` and relies on:

+- CryoSPARC job BSON event logs
+- CryoSPARC internal job statistics
+- Direct access to particle orientations and class stacks

+No external post-processing tools are required.

+---